 As often, Arsenal’s Wednesday presser ahead of the Europa League return-leg clash with BATE hinged on one player – Mesut Ozil.
 In this latest episode, Unai Emery charged the ex-Germany international to raise up to the challenge and fight for his place.
 He should do so.

 All through his career, Ozil was synonyms for assists.
 Some admirers even quipped that the synonym for assist is Ozil.
 However, since Emery’s arrival at the Emirates last summer, the German has become something of a ghost, rarely spotted around the first team.
-He’s hardly on the match day squad save creating goals.
+He’s hard on the matchday squad to save creating goals.

 Ozil has started just 13 times in the Premier League, assisting just once.
 He’s managed merely a little above 100 minutes since the year’s turn.
 His last appearance was the 2-1 victory over Cardiff almost a month ago.